NVIDIA/NeMo/README.md

 ### 5.13.
 Model Export
 <a id="markdown-model-export" name="model-export"></a>

-We also provide a tool to enable deployment of the BigNLP model on the NVIDIA Triton Inference Server with FasterTransformer Backend.
+We also provide a tool to enable deployment of the NeMo Megatron model on the NVIDIA Triton Inference Server with FasterTransformer Backend.

 The export supports only GPT-3.
 You can checkout T5 and mT5 support